Streaming SIMD Extensions: Registers

 Because these 128-bit registers are additional machine states that the operating system must preserve across task switches, they are disabled by default until the operating system explicitly enables them.
 This means that the OS must know how to use the FXSAVE and FXRSTOR instructions, which is the extended pair of instructions that can save all x86 and SSE register states at once.
 This support was quickly added to all major IA-32 operating systems.

 The first CPU to support SSE, the Pentium III, shared execution resources between SSE and the floating-point unit (FPU).
 While a compiled application can interleave FPU and SSE instructions side-by-side, the Pentium III will not issue an FPU and an SSE instruction in the same clock cycle.
 This limitation reduces the effectiveness of pipelining, but the separate XMM registers do allow SIMD and scalar floating-point operations to be mixed without the performance hit from explicit MMX/floating-point mode switching.

 SSE instructions

 SSE introduced both scalar and packed floating-point instructions.

 Floating-point instructions

+Floating operations are IEEE 754-1985 compliant, with the exception of RSQRTSS, which is not specified in the standard.